deadc0de6/dotdrop/README.md

-The *if branch* on above template examples will define which part is deployed based on the hostname of the host (or the selected profile) on which dotdrop is run from.
+The *if branch* on above template examples will define which part is deployed based on the hostname of the host on which dotdrop is run from.
+(or the selected profile).

 When done, you can install your dotfiles using
 ```bash